-This redevelopment plan has stirred major controversy among current community residents, neighborhood social service providers, and sympathetic outsiders for several reasons:
+This redevelopment plan has stirred major controversy among community residents, neighborhood leaders, and outside stakeholders for several reasons:

 - The process.
 For several years, the developer secretly purchased properties in the community.
-No residents or resident body was consulted about their ideas or input for redevelopment of the community, therefore the plan may or may not reflect the ideals of current residents.
-As communicated by the residents, trust is non-existent between the developer and the residents.
+No residents or resident body was consulted about their ideas or input for redevelopment of the community; therefore, the plan may not reflect the ideals of current residents.
+Further, many of the properties have continued to deteriorate since the developer purchased them, angering residents who resent what they see as negligence.
+These actions have undermined any trust between the developer and the residents.

 - The design.
-The current design is a mix of both an urban and a suburban "look".
+The current design would significantly alter the historic “look” of Brickville’s neighborhoods and replace the aesthetic with a more generic suburban appearance.
 Some residents believe that the historic nature of the community will be lost with this new "look" and should be completely retained.